fairdataihub/doi-check-app/README.md

 A GitHub App built with [Probot](https://github.com/probot/probot).
 This app checks for DOI links in the README.md file of a repository and warns the user if no DOI is found.

+## Usage

+1. Install the app on the intended repositories.
+The app can be found here: https://github.com/apps/doi-checker-app

 ## Setup

 ```sh